eugenesan/glim/README.md

 2      124GB   124GB   33.6MB  fat16        GLIM       boot, hidden, esp [GLIM boot partition]
 ```

+Notes:
-See the link below for details on how to create a BIOS Boot partition:
+See the following link for details on how to create a BIOS Boot partition:
 https://wiki.archlinux.org/title/GRUB#GUID_Partition_Table_(GPT)_specific_instructions

-But basically create an unformatted 1MB partition at the end of the disk, then
+Basically create an unformatted 1MB partition at the end of the disk, then
 change it's partition type to "BIOS Boot" (which has the
 GUID `21686148-6449-6E6F-744E-656564454649`).
 You can do this with GNOME's
 Disks utility, without resorting to the terminal!

+If you find partitioning difficult, then you can try using the new experimental
+script `format_empty_disk.sh`, which will ask you a few questions before
+setting-up an empty disk with GLIM's recommended two partition GPT set-up
+(plus a BIOS Boot partition), ready to use with `glim.sh` itself.
+Using the sript should be safe, so for example it shouldn't delete any partitions,
+only create new ones...
+And in the event of any errors, the script should stop rather than risk
+doing anything wrong.
+HOWEVER, it is still a very new script, which likely contains bugs,
+so please open issues about any problems you experience.
+You use this script entirely at your own risk.
+If it formats your entire computer, then that is your problem.
+So please make sure you have a recent backup before using it or better yet,
+use LiveCD with permanent storage disconnected/disabled.

 Installation